SmoothSpatula/SmoothSpatula-ImpOverlord/README.md

 ## Disclaimer

-* I think this mod will work in mutliplayer but havent tested yet
+* Has been tested successfully in multiplayer, but might still be issues
 * If you feel like this mod is missing features (like sounds, different colors, etc...) they might come in the future.

 ## Special Thanks To